ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 Now the Proxmox package sources must be adjusted so that updates can be received.

-<details><summary>Package sources</summary>
+<details><summary>package sources</summary>

 ![package sources](../../de/install/media/proxmox/paketquellen.png)

 </details>

 To do this, the **non-subscription repository** is added to the package sources.
-This can be done in the Proxmox instance menu under `Updates > Repositories`.
+This can be done in the menu of the Proxmox instance under `Updates > Repositories`.
 The non-subscription repository can be added using the Add button:

 <details><summary>Non-Subscription</summary>